 - Human Papilloma Virus (HPV) infection

-Some of the symptoms for many head and neck cancers include non-healing mouth sores, pain with swallowing, persistent sore throat, difficulty swallowing, pain in the ear, shortness of breath, spitting or coughing up blood, and a lump or lymph node in the neck.
+Some of the symptoms for many head and neck cancers include non-healing mouth sores, pain with swallowing, persistent sore throat, difficulty swallowing, pain in the ear, and shortness of breath, spitting or coughing up blood, and a lump or lymph node in the neck.

 If head and neck cancer is suspected, a physician will review a patient’s medical history and conduct a physical exam.
 The physician may order a variety of diagnostic tests to identify specific cases of head and neck cancers.
 These tests could include: